devendranaga/devendranaga.github.io/_posts/2022-01-16-defending-against-port-scanners.markdown

 1. Sometimes packet scanners might defeat the delta_timestamp thresholds by delaying and spreading the attack over a wide time range.
 Future work will append more cases to the port scanning detection algorithm.

-2. Problems we might face is the table overflow when attacker runs over many ip addresses, but this can be overcome with having fixed incoming connections and enabling the SYN cookies.
+2. Another Problem is the table overflow when attacker runs over many ip addresses, but this can be overcome with having fixed incoming connections and enabling the SYN cookies.

 3. Having fixed set of state tables avoids overruns of the available system memory.
 This shall be determined based on available system memory, size of the network, number of incoming requests and so on.

-It is always better to temporarily deny the incoming src_ip and src_port.
+It is always better to temporarily deny the __offending__ src_ip and src_port.
 It could be because a compromised network hardware could also been a potential port scanner.
 At this moment i have not yet figured the technique to unblock the sender.
 It can either be configurable, or could be presented to the system admin and have them unblock manually after further analysis.

 The code for this technique will be published sooner..